|We discuss various aspects of grinding coffee and the pros and cons of buying ground coffee..|

 Grinding coffee - it smells wonderful, nothing in the world like it.
 It is a wonderful aroma to spread in your home or office.

 Grinding the beans is the single most important task to achieve a perfect coffee.

-So easy to get wrong.
+It is so easy to get wrong.
 Rarely is it right, particularly when attempting a shot on an espresso coffee machine.

 Always just a fraction too fine or too coarse.